pixee/docs/src/pages/welcome.md

 <p align="center" style={{fontSize: '3em', fontWeight: 'bold'}} >Thanks for installing pixeebot!</p>

-Pixeebot will begin scanning your repos, and will provide feedback within minutes.
-You should expect feedback in the form of a pull request with hardening suggestions, or a comment on your latest commit letting you know that pixeebot was unable to find any opportunities to harden your code.
-But either way pixeebot will remain vigilant, and will help prevent vulnerabilities in the future.
-Pixeebot will periodically scan your default branch, and open PR's to harden your code.
-Pixeebot will also analyze your new pull requests and harden your code before it gets merged into the default branch.
+Pixeebot is currently reviewing your repository and will provide feedback in a few minutes.
+You can expect feedback in the form of a pull request with hardening suggestions or a comment on your latest commit that summarizes our analysis.

+Rest assured, pixeebot will remain vigilant, sending merge-ready feedback to your Pull Requests and repository that harden your code against attacks.
+Want to learn more about hardening your code?
+Click [here](./why-harden)

 To learn more about pixeebot, the changes pixeebot will suggest, configuration, and more..
 [Click here to get started](./getting-started).